pcarbo/cfw/README.md

 + plotting.tools.R: Some functions for creating plots to summarize results.

++ polygenic.R: This file contains functions that implement the polygenic model for estimating the proportion of variance expained by available genetic markers.
+Here is an overview of the functions defined in this file:

 + qtl.analyses.R: Defines a data structure that provides information about each QTL analysis.

 + read.data.R: Defines several functions for reading the QTL experiment data from text files.

+### To do items

++ Organize R scripts a bit better.

++ Fix loading of genotype data in calc.pve.R.